lbologna/hbp-sp6-guidebook/source/online_usecases/subcellular_level/subcellular_app/subcellular_app.rst

       of the UI).
 Each table corresponds to a particular section of the BioNetGen file of the model (with except for `Diffusions` and `Geometry` section).
 All expressions should comply with BioNetGen language.
 #.
-To add diffusion (needed if using STEPS) navigate to corresponding section
+To add diffusion (required if using STEPS) navigate to corresponding section
     of the model, click `New diffusion` and specify an arbitrary name of diffusive species or molecules, affected structure where corresponding species will diffuse, `BNGL`_ expression for those and diffusion